keycloak/keycloak/testsuite/integration-arquillian/HOW-TO-RUN.md

 Java 11 requires some arguments to be passed to JVM.
 Those can be activated using `-Pjava11-auth-server` and `-Pjava11-app-server` profiles, respectively.

-### Running tests using Quarkus distribution
+## Running tests using Quarkus distribution

+### Before Everything

 Make sure you build the project using the `quarkus` profile as follows:

     mvn -Pdistribution,quarkus clean install

+### Running tests

-Then, just run tests using the `auth-server-quarkus` profile:
+Run tests using the `auth-server-quarkus` profile:

     mvn -f testsuite/integration-arquillian/tests/base/pom.xml clean install -Pauth-server-quarkus

+### Debug the Server

+Right now, the server runs in a separate process.
+To debug the server set `auth.server.debug` system property to `true`.

+To configure the debugger port, set the `auth.server.debug.port` system property with any valid port number.
+Default is `5005`.